Officials believe they have answered concerns over treatment facility

 Clients at Progress House can walk in and request treatment, are referred by other substance abuse facilities or can call if they’re interested in a treatment program,” he said.

-This is different than a 5 to 7 day program, Mitchell said.
-This is a long term residential treatment that you don’t find anywhere else
+This is different than a five- to seven-day program, Mitchell said, adding that this is a long-term residential treatment not found anywhere else.

 Commented